 First of all, a great big “THANK YOU” for all your kind birthday wishes.
 I did indeed have a lovely day – and an especially lovely time beforehand too, as I was away for a few days – I’ll tell you all about my special birthday trip later this week.
-But it’s now time now to announce the winner of the Fred – or Ginger – kit.
-I absolutely adored all your comments and had to recount the winner three times as I kept dissolving into giggles when reading them whilst counting!

-And, thinking about Christmas, I wanted to share my Christmas tree stand cover idea with you.
+Of course Christmas is drawing ever-closer and so I’d like to share my Christmas tree stand cover idea with you.
 This came about because, as usual I have been dreadfully disorganised.
 I had planned to make a Three Kings tree skirt, but I didn’t get around to it so was faced with, once again, the problem of disguising the horrid plastic log at the bottom of my tree.
 And I didn’t want to spend lots of money as I WILL make a tree skirt next year – I hope!
 So ….
 I had a rummage around my workroom and managed to put together what I think is a rather nice cover, using only items I had to hand.
 And it can be easily dis-assembled once Christmas is over and everything reused for future projects.

 It looks a bit like a woolly tub I think!
 If you’d like to make your own, you’ll need:

 - bendy card or plastic – sufficient to wrap around your tree stand/bucket (I had a sheet of handbag base that I cut into half and joined with parcel tape – see pictures below)